THE HELP TO BUY EQUITY LOAN SCHEME FOR NEW BUILDS – NEW RULES COMING IN 2021

 From 2021 there will also be regional caps introduced which will reduce the maximum value of a home which can qualify for the scheme.

 With a Help to Buy equity loan the government assists those eligible by lending up to 20% of the total cost of a newly built house.
-There are other requirements to be eligible to take up the loan, such as a 5% cash deposit and the ability to obtain a mortgage for the remainder of the house price which is the 75% balance of the total cost.
+There are other requirements to be eligible to take up the loan, such as a 5% cash deposit (with a Help to Buy: Equity Loan, subject to eligibility, terms and conditions) and the ability to obtain a mortgage for the remainder of the house price which is the 75% balance of the total cost.
 The maximum purchase price for the property to qualify is £600,000 until the new extension to the scheme begins.

 The loan offered by the government though interest free for the first 5 years has a small management fee each year until the interest becomes payable in year six.